xodiumx/xodiumx/README.md

 </div>

 - I like reading📖, listening to the music🎵, playing the games🎮, traveling✈ and nature🏔
-- 💻 I’m currently learning backend development and i want to start learning JS
+- 💻 I’m currently learning backend development and i want to start learning front(JS-React)

 ## My stack of technologies:
   - ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)